rubensamarojr/rubensamarojr.github.io/_posts/2021-04-26-blog-post-c++.md

   - editor
 ---

-Here you can find a list of useful links about c++:
+Here you can find a list of useful links about C++

 C++ Beginner lessons
 <a href="https://www.youtube.com/watch?v=vLnPwxZdW4Y" target="_blank">youtube video</a>